 - Feature - an addition to the endpoint that provides new functionality.
 Such as a query filter, additional data in the response, etc.

-- Enhancement - a change to how the endpoint is used or responds, not directly related to new features.
+- Refinement - a change to how the endpoint is used or responds, not directly related to new features.
 For example, changes that make the endpoint more consistent or easier to use.

 - Fix - a change to address a defect that is significant enough to note in the changelog.